successDev002/myportfolio/README.md

 ## About Me

-**I'm Hamza Zaidi, a passionate software developer with a background in computer science.
+**I'm Christopher Moss, a passionate software developer with a background in computer science.
 I specialize in front-end development, UI/UX design, and full-stack projects.
 My goal is to create visually appealing and user-friendly websites that enhance the user experience.**

 ## Technologies Used

 - HTML5
 - CSS3
 - JavaScript
+- React/Next
+- Vue/Nuxt

 ## Features